soyart/ssg/soyweb/README.md

 - A file with `.md` extension

-If the marker `_index.ssg` is empty, a default content header will be written.
+If the marker `_index.soyweb` is empty, a default content header will be written.
 If the marker has some template, then the index list will be appended to the template in the output.

-The marker `_index.ssg` could be a Markdown, and apart from having its content appended by the generated index, the file is handled normally like with other ssg-go input files.
+The marker `_index.soyweb` could be a Markdown, and apart from having its content appended by the generated index, the file is handled normally like with other ssg-go input files.